niravcodes/niravcodes.github.io/_posts/2018-05-20-the-pain-of-falling-from-16-to-2kb-and-a-eeprom-programmer.md

 One must, however, learn to improvise overcome adapt hence I downsampled the audio to 4khz and truncated the sound sample down to 2KB.
 It hurt.

-Here is the code I wrote to program the EEPROM chip I have (AT24C16A)
+On a merrier note, here is the code I wrote to program the EEPROM chip I have (AT24C16A)